CTWaldock/budget-management-system/README.md

 # BUDGET MANAGEMENT SYSTEM - IN PROGRESS
-Budget management system with a backend powered by Ruby on Rails.
+Budget management system with a backend written in Ruby on Rails.

 ### MODELS
 1. User